shubham1chawla/js-interpreter/README.md

-# Javascript Parser
+# Javascript Parser & Tree-walk Interpreter

-This repository contains code to parse Javscript files, following tutorial by [Dmitry Soshnikov](http://dmitrysoshnikov.com/courses/parser-from-scratch/).
+This repository contains code to parse and interpret Javascript (JS) files, following a tutorial by [Dmitry Soshnikov](http://dmitrysoshnikov.com/).

 ## Grammar